 Now that myplc is up and running, you can connect to the web site that by default runs on port 80.
-You can either directly use the default administrator user that you configured in PLC_ROOT_USER and PLC_ROOT_PASSWORD, or create a real user
+You can either directly use the default administrator user that you

 Installing nodes

 Install your first node by clicking Add Node under the Nodes tab.
 Fill in all the appropriate details, then click Add.
 Download the node's configuration file by clicking Download configuration file on the Node Details page for the node.
 Save it to a floppy disk or USB key as detailed in [1].